BrendanHiggins/BrendanHiggins.github.io/_posts/2021-08-20-covid-cards.md

 I even used stupid tools, like a Digital Caliper (anytime I find an excuse to use calipers I take it) to measure the real card.
 I did that because it was fun, and I don't own a flatbed scanner...but lots of people do.
 If I had owned a flat bed scanner, that would have been a much smarter option for identifying spacing sizes.

 In order to calibrate my fake, I did have to print it 3 or 4 times to see how my cheap Brother Laser printer handled it in reality as opposed to my pixel based monitor.
 HTML and CSS calibration adjustments were made between each run.
-Each of these fradulent copies was subsequently blacked out with my handy Miseyo Identity Theft Protection Roller Stamp, and fed into my Amazon Basics Micro-Cut Paper Shredder (two other tools I always find excuses to use).
-This was probably unnecessary, but I didn't want my local garbage man to come across my handywork.
+Each of these fraudulent copies was subsequently blacked out with my handy Miseyo Identity Theft Protection Roller Stamp, and fed into my Amazon Basics Micro-Cut Paper Shredder (two other tools I always find excuses to use).
+This was probably unnecessary, but I didn't want my local garbage man to come across my handiwork.

 The result is, in my opinion, a surprisingly convincing card.
 I wasn't really going for perfect here since I have no intention of using the fake card (it's already been shredded).
 However, if you printed even this imperfect replica on some 80-110lbs card stock, and made sure to get your 90 degree angle cuts precisely lined up with something like a paper guillotine...